 How to Optimise Your Website for SEO in Christchurch

-Search engine optimisation: everyone knows they need it, but few truly understand it.
+Search engine optimisation (SEO): everyone knows they need it, but few truly understand it.
 That’s just how Google and other search engines like it; they keep the rules of the game – the algorithm – closely guarded, so that no one can cheat the system.

 This makes the process of gaining SEO expertise a difficult one.
 You can’t just read and follow a set of instructions – it’s a matter of trial and error, of hearing about the experiences of others, and of continually adjusting and improving your methods.
 In the last ten years Google has released no fewer than seven major algorithm updates, on top of endless tweaks that it makes almost daily to its service.

 What then does good SEO in Christchurch look like?
 Never fear – at Traction we have done the hard yards for you.
 We’ve spent years learning Google’s likes and dislikes, and have taken a deep dive into each algorithm update to understand how it affects your SEO performance.

 Let’s take a look at a list of the dos and don’ts of SEO for Christchurch businesses, to get an understanding of how you might be able to improve your current ranking.

 Keyword in URL: The address of each of your web pages should feature relevant keywords.